MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-basics.md

 For example, you can make a record of a phone call that you have with a customer, or list an appointment that you need to attend to, with a customer to discuss a certain issue.
 You can create activities for yourself can assign them to someone else, or can share them with other reps.

 In Dynamics 365, the following activities are supported:
-- Email (read-only)
+- Email
 - Task
 - Appointment
 - Phone Call
 - Social Activity

 > [!NOTE]
-> Email is read-only in the Customer Service Hub
+> With the December update of the Customer Service Hub, you can create and edit emails if you are using the app on a desktop browser.
+This feature is currently in preview.
+However, on a mobile device, email is read-only in the Customer Service Hub.

 #### Open Activities view
 In the Customer Service Hub sitemap, select **Service** > **Activities**.
 The **My Activities** view is displayed.